Ek Paheli Leela: Plot

 With advice from Pandit, Karan gets some courage to visit a place called Bhairao Virajana (the place of dispute between Ranveer and Bikram, who know that a statue of "Leela" is hidden in the midst of its ruins, which is worth a billion dollars.

 Bikram finds out that Karan is trespassing on his property and brings him to Prince Ranveer to inform him that their property is now being invaded by strangers.

 Inside the palace, Karan meets Meera and tries to remind her about their past but Meera does not believe him.
 Karan plays a song "Tere Bin" that takes Meera back into their past and she recollects her past life as the beautiful Leela...
 Bikram overhears the entire conversation and knows that the location of Leela's statue can be learnt by kidnapping Karan and Meera and forcing them to spill the beans.

 With the help of his some henchmen, Meera and Karan get kidnapped by Bikram who is looking for the statue that Bhairao had made.
 The current market value of the statue is $10 billion and Bikram wants to keep the money for himself.
 Bikram starts harassing Meera so that she would tell him where the statue is hidden.
 Therefore under duress and to save Meera, Karan reveals that the statue was hidden behind a wall, and then when Bikram gets to the statue, Prince Ranveer arrives and stabs Bikram's hand with a sword.

 In the end, Karan realizes that he is actually the reincarnation of Bhairao and not of Shravan (who has reincarnated as Ranveer).
 Karan tries to redeem his ills by committing suicide but Meera and Ranveer stop him.

-Karan's album "Tere Bin" gets him fame and the story happily for them.
+Karan's album "Tere Bin" gets him fame and their story reached a conclusion.